CityofToronto/bdit_tt_request_app/tips-hacks-and-workarounds.md

 We do not have the resources at this time to provide a nice, intuitive UI for all the features of the Travel Time App.
 Often we'll extend its functionally with a quick hack or undocumented/undisclosed feature.

+## I'm clicking the map, but the intersection I want isn't selected

+Not all intersections are available to select from the map at this time.
+To see which ones _are_ selectable, double-click on the map and a selection of available nearby intersections will be displayed briefly.

 ## Do I really have to draw all these corridors again?

 App crashed?
 Need to review or check someone else's results from the App?